Canon 1D vs Nikon D80

 - More modern: Reflects 4 years and 10 months of technical progress since the 1D launch.

-If the number of relative strengths (bullet points above) is taken as a guide, the D80 comes out slightly ahead of the 1D (10 : 9 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the D80 emerges as the winner of the match-up (10 : 8 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.
+A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
+Hence, the decision which camera is best and worth buying is often a very personal one.

 In any case, while the specs-based evaluation of cameras can be instructive in revealing their potential as photographic tools, it says little about, for example, the shooting experience and imaging performance of the 1D and the D80 in practical situations.
 User reviews that are available, for instance, at amazon can sometimes shed light on these issues, but such feedback is all too often partial, inconsistent, and inaccurate.